 - Pecans Halves and / or Chopped Pecans

 Lightly coat three 6-inch round cake pans or two 8-inch cake pans with nonstick baking spray and line the bottom with parchment paper rounds.
 Set aside.

 In a medium mixing bowl, whisk together the almond flour, coconut flour, baking powder, baking soda, cinnamon, nutmeg and salt together.
 Set aside.

 In a measuring cup, measure out the almond milk then add the vinegar.
 Allow to sit and curdle for about 5 minutes while you mix the other ingredients.

 In another separate large bowl, whisk together the eggs, sweetener, coconut oil, vanilla and maple extract if using.
 Pour in the curdled milk and mix until combined.
 Stir in the carrots and shredded coconut.

 Slowly add the dry ingredients to the wet ingredients.
 Stir until well combined.
 Add chopped nuts/raisins if using.

 Evenly divide the batter between the baking pans and smooth out the tops with a spatula.
 Bake for 18-23 minutes, or until a toothpick comes out clean.

 Allow cakes to cool in the cake pans for at least 30 minutes, then carefully remove from cake pans.
 Transfer to wire racks to cool completely to room temp before frosting.

-Store cake covered in the fridge for up to 5 days.
+- To Store: Keep cake covered in the fridge for 4-5 days.